thecoducer/restaurant-order-management-system/README.md

 ## Highlights

-- Have written comments in code.
-- Used meaningful names for variables and methods.
 - Made several components and functionalities loosely coupled.
 - Focused on code maintainability, readability and reusability.
-- Worked on handling edge cases as much as possible.
 - Used **RxJs's BehaviorSubject** and **Observable** to communicate between several components and keep data in sync.
 For instance, when we add/remove items to cart from menu page the cart data gets updated in local storage.
 There is a service for handling the local storage where the cart data is passed to a BehaviorSubject so that components that need the cart data updates can subscribe to its Observable and listen to the updates.
 The number of items and subtotal amount in the cart bar at the bottom of page has subscribed to the cart data updates and that's why the values change whenever the cart is updated.
 - Used **async/await** to make use of asynchronous programming for API calls.